scaleway/image-tools/README.md

     # build a tarball of the image
     $ make rootfs.tar

+    # build a squashfs of the image
+    $ make rootfs.sqsh

-    # push the image on s3
+    # push the rootfs.tar on s3
     $ make publish_on_s3.tar

+    # push the rootfs.sqsh on s3
+    $ make publish_on_s3.sqsh

     # write the image to /dev/nbd1
     $ make install_on_disk

+    # push the image on docker registry
+    $ make release

+    # clean
+    $ make clean

 Official images